 Depending on your company and how often things change around the office, you might host a conference once per week where you discuss goals and accomplishments.

 If your employees are happy just chatting with their colleagues over instant messaging most of the time, a meeting every two weeks might be enough.

-Managing remote teams in the new workplace
+Managing teams in the new hybrid workplace

-Managing remote teams can be tough.
+Managing teams can be tough.

 The truth is that there’s no one-size-fits-all strategy to building the perfect hybrid workforce.

 The tips above will help to set you on the right track, but you’ll need to make sure you’re measuring employee engagement and performance regularly if you want to keep going in the right direction.